electronjoe/OpenFrame/DESIGNDOC.md

 2. **Cloud Sync**:
    - Could we eventually add a syncing feature for Google Photos or other providers?
 3. **Extended Remote Controls**:
-   - Map more remote buttons for next/previous photo, jump to oldest/newest, or other advanced navigations.
+   - Map more remote buttons for album jumps, quick favorites, or other advanced navigations.
 4. **Transitions**:
    - Fade-in/out or Ken Burns effects to improve aesthetics?